jimporter/bfg9000/README.md

 python setup.py install
 ```

-From there, you can start using bfg9000 to build your software!
+From there, you can start using bfg to build your software!

 ## License